Bellview Airlines Flight 210: Background

+Aircraft

-The aircraft (named Resilience) was a 24-year-old Boeing 737-2L9 with two Pratt & Whitney JT8D-17 engines.
-It was manufactured in 1981 with a manufacturer serial number of 22734 and was first delivered to Maersk Air before being acquired by Bellview Airlines in 2003 after being leased by multiple airlines.
+The aircraft was a 24-year-old Boeing 737-2L9 with two Pratt & Whitney JT8D-17 engines.
+It was manufactured in 1981 and was acquired by Bellview Airlines in 2003.
 It was registered under the Nigerian aircraft registration of 5N-BFN.
 The aircraft had logged more than 55,000 flight hours at the time of the crash.

 Inspections were carried out at the facility of Royal Air Maroc in Morocco between December 2004 and February 2005.
 The last check was performed on the aircraft by Bellview Airlines Engineers at Lagos in October 2005.
 Review of the engine records showed that the last overhaul of the No. 1 engine was in August 2004, while the No. 2 engine was overhauled in May 2005.

-Passengers and crew
+Passengers

 The aircraft was carrying 111 passengers and six crew members, most of whom were thought to be Nigerians.
 There were also at least 10 Ghanaians; two Malian-French; two British people; two Gambians; and one passenger from Germany and South Africa.
 United States officials also confirmed the presence of a US army officer, Major Joseph Haydon, on the flight.
 There was also a Sierra Leone citizen aboard.
 The flight was popular among Nigerians and expatriates shuttling between the two cities.

 Among the passengers were Cheick Oumar Diarra, a general from Mali and Economic Community of West African States (ECOWAS) deputy executive secretary; Waziri Mohammed, chairman of Nigeria Railway Corporation and a close aide to incumbent president Obasanjo; and Nigerian postmaster general Abubakar Musa Argungu.
 Usman Umar, a member of local council who was also the chairman of Nigeria's Board of Directors of the National Programme on Immunisation, was also on board the flight.

+Crew

 The cockpit crew consisted of Captain Imasuen Lambert, First Officer Eshun Ernest and Flight Engineer Steve Sani.
 Captain Lambert joined Bellview Airlines in October 2004.
 He had logged 13,429 hours of flight experience, including 1,053 hours on the Boeing 737.
 Lambert had worked for Imani Aviation, Okada Air, Gas Air and Kabo Air.
 He was out of active flying for 12 years, between 1992 and 2004, after suffering injuries as a victim of an attempted robbery.

 First Officer Eshun Ernest was a Ghanaian national whose wife Sarah was also on board.
 He was less experienced than Captain Lambert, having a total of 762 flight hours, with 451 of them on the Boeing 737.